pottekkat/personal-website/content/posts/gateway-api-v1.md

 The [Ingress API](https://kubernetes.io/docs/concepts/services-networking/ingress/) works very well, but only for a small subset of common use cases.
 To extend its capabilities, Ingress implementations started using custom annotations.

-So, if you chose Nginx Ingress, you will use some of its [dozens of annotations](https://github.com/kubernetes/ingress-nginx/blob/main/docs/user-guide/nginx-configuration/annotations.md) that are not portable if you decide to switch to another Ingress implementation like [Apache APISIX](https://apisix.apache.org/docs/ingress-controller/concepts/annotations/).
+For example, if you chose Nginx Ingress, you will use some of its [dozens of annotations](https://github.com/kubernetes/ingress-nginx/blob/main/docs/user-guide/nginx-configuration/annotations.md) that are not portable if you decide to switch to another Ingress implementation like [Apache APISIX](https://apisix.apache.org/docs/ingress-controller/concepts/annotations/).

 These implementation-specific annotations are also cumbersome to manage and defeat the purpose of managing Ingress in a Kubernetes-native way.